Agate: Fibers

-Agate contains multiple layers, or bands, of chalcedony fibers.
-The fibers are twisted, forming a helical shape.
+The chalcedony in agate is said to be fibrous, forming chain-like "fibers" of intergrown crystals.
+These fibers are twisted along their length, giving them a helical shape.
+Individual fibers were determined by X-ray diffraction to be 0.1-1.0 µm in diameter and up to several millimeters long.
 There are two different types of chalcedony fibers: length-slow (also known as quartzine) and length-fast.
 Agate primarily contains length-fast chalcedony fibers, consisting of crystals stacked perpendicular to the c-axis (side to side).
-Some intergrown quartzine may also be present, consisting of quartz crystals stacked parallel to the c-axis (tip to tip).
+Agate rarely contains quartzine, consisting of quartz crystals stacked parallel to the c-axis (tip to tip).
+Quartzine only occurs in the outer layer of agates or as thin intergrowths between layers of length-fast chalcedony fibers and macrocrystalline quartz.

-Agate can sometimes contain small amounts of opal, an amorphous, hydrated form of silica.
-Agates also frequently contain macrocrystalline quartz, particularly in the center.